 - Keyword Rank Checker (Free).
 For checking where you rank for any keyword in any country.

-Here are some more tips on how to narrow down your keyword research and find the most profitable ideas.
+Here are some more tips on how to narrow down your keyword research for SEO and find the most profitable ideas.

 - Enter your own URL in SEMRush to see your own keyword performance and then compare it with your competitors.